k3ai/k3ai/README.md

 ```

-wait the run to complete and login on the MLFlow UI `http://<YOUR IP>:30500`
+wait the run to complete and login the backend AI tolls (i.e.: on the MLFlow UI `http://<YOUR IP>:30500`)

 ## ⭐️ Project assistance